 redirect non-www domain to the www domain and avoid duplicate content

 A webpage or the website itself, can have more than one version of the URL pointing to it.
-This creates some issues for a search engine and for the SEO of the website itself, often referred to as the canonicalization issue.
+This creates issues for a search engine crawlers and for the SEO of the website itself, often referred to as the canonicalization issue.
 Canonicalization or c14n, in the world of websites, is the process in which the best URL is chosen for a landing page where and when there is several possibilities.
 One prime example is the homepage of the website, which usually has two equivalent URLs pointing to it.

 As an example, if the domain name of your site is "mysite", then you might be aware that both http://www.mysite.com and http://mysite.com point to the same website/webpage.
 And technically these are two different URLs which happens to point to the same webpage in this case.
 It is quite possible to configure it such that they do serve two different page, if needed.
 That means, www.mysite.com and mysite.com are infact two different websites.